PNCA Announces To Continue Tabla And Vocal Classes - UrduPoint

 PNCA Announces To Continue 'Tabla And Vocal' Classes

-Pakistan National Council of Arts (PNCA) Tuesday announced to continue 'Vocal and Tabla' classes two-day a week (Tuesday-Wednesday) with talented instructors Ahmed Khan and Sarfaraz Anwer

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Dec, 2021 ) :Pakistan National Council of Arts (PNCA) Tuesday announced to continue 'Vocal and Tabla' classes two-day a week (Tuesday-Wednesday) with talented instructors Ahmed Khan and Sarfaraz Anwer.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Dec, 2021 ) :Pakistan National Council of Arts (PNCA) Sunday announced to continue 'Vocal and Tabla' two-day classes in a week (Tuesday-Wednesday) with talented instructors Ahmed Khan and Sarfaraz Anwer.

 A PNCA official Masroor Shah told APP, PNCA believes in providing musicians and artists with the platform and inspiration they need to reach their full potential.